-Amendments One and Two are intended to provide details on the program areas for the second allocation.
+This Amendment Number One is intended to provide details on the program areas for the second allocation.
 These program areas were selected for the immediacy of need.
 The geographic area for these activities is Nashville-Davidson County, which the President has declared a Federal Disaster Area (FEMA Declaration Number: FEMA-1909-DR).
 If a specific area within Nashville-Davidson County is targeted, it will be indicated in the description of the activity.